Dihedral Gauss hypergeometric functions: Degenerate and logarithmic solutions

+By Corollary \ref{lm:logc2moodr}, hypergeometric equation $(\ref{hpgde})$ with $(\ref{eq:context})$ and $a=-m$ has logarithmic solutions if and only if exactly one of the conditions (\ref{eq:conda2}) or (\ref{eq:conda3}) holds.
+Then one of the equations (\ref{eq:dih12}), (\ref{eq:dih32}) vanishes, and the other is a terminating hypergeometric sum.
+The terminating sum is a non-logarithmic solution, obviously.
+We have

-In the logarithmic cases of Lemma \ref{lm:logc2moodr}, exactly one Pochhammer factor on the left-hand sides of (\ref{eq:dih12}) and (\ref{eq:dih32}) vanishes.
-In order to get a finite expression for the respective $\hpgo21$ function, one needs to differentiate both sides of the vanishing equation with respect to $a$ and evaluate at $a=-m$.
+in the case (\ref{eq:conda2}) with $a=-m$, since both summands on the right-hand side of (\ref{eq:dih12}) are equal.
+We have the same right-hand side expression for the left-hand side of (\ref{eq:dih32}) in the case (\ref{eq:conda3}) with $a=-m$.
+The $\hpgo21$ function in the vanishing equation (\ref{eq:dih12}) or (\ref{eq:dih32}) has a logarithmic expression that can be obtained by differentiating both sides of the vanishing equation with respect to $a$ and evaluating at $a=-m$.
 We have